StamusNetworks/suricata-language-server/README.rst

 Visual Studio code
 ------------------

-Download the suricata-ls extension (suricata-ls-x.x.x.vsix) published by `Stamus Networks <https://www.stamus-networks.com/>`_ and install it into your Visual Studio Code instance.
+Download the Suricata IntelliSense extension (suricata-ls-x.x.x.vsix) published by `Stamus Networks <https://www.stamus-networks.com/>`_ and install it into your Visual Studio Code instance.

 Then you can configure it via the settings.
 Main settings are the path to the Suricata Language